erroronline1/caro/readme.md

 * qm handbook template with descriptions on caro functionalities considering iso chapters
 * responsibilities
     * handle hidden attribute?
+* responsive masonry as application setting option, alter code by inserting empty articles to limit asymmetric height (aria hidden to ensure accessibility and order of elements)
+    * split longterm-planning widget

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.